flash62au/EngineDriver_Home/docs/operation/faq.rst

 ----

-Changing the Throttle page
+Changing the Throttle screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Q. I want to change the appearance of Throttle Screen

   A. There are a number of different Throttle Screen designs.
-Look at the `Operation <../operaion/index.html>`_ page for details
+Look at the `Operation <../operaion/index.html>`_ screen for details

     * Default / Original /Horizontal
     * Simple